URI-Hydrobotics-Team/AUV/control/hub/README.md

 ### Other Devices
 The Hub manages communications with devices such as:<br>
-- Thrusters (Via PiPicoCommControl)
+- Thrusters (via PiPicoCommControl)
-- Claw Motor Driver
+- Claw Motor Driver (not implemented yet)
-- Torpedo Launcher
+- Torpedo Launcher (not implemented yet)
+- Controller input and telemetry (deckbox-cli)

 ## Summary
 A summary of the typical operations managed my this program include: